The future starts today, not tomorrow.

 The economy is going down a spiral.
 And while I am in no position to discuss how this plum will impact our society, a pessimist might go like this:

 People get sacked.
 Businesses stop operating.
 Boarders close.
 No one pays their loans and taxes.
 Stagnation.
 Cash flow is disrupted.
-Banks are bankrupt.
-People become anti-social.
-People become scared.
-People starve.
+Banks go bankrupt.
+People become scared and anti-social.
+They starve.
 Get angry.
 Riots.
 More anger.
 Fire.
 War… It is all f*cked up.

 LESSONS FROM THE OUTDOORS IN TIMES OF CORONA AND BEYOND